multifreded/hv20/day05/README.md

 <!-- ...10....:...20....:...30....:...40....:...50....:...60....:...70....:. -->
 I tried multiple things a with the DNA-Sequences.
-For a while I firmly believed that it had something to do with [Codons from dcode.fr].
+For a while I firmly believed that it had something to do with [Codons from dcode.fr]().
 Despite trying everything imaginable in this regard, there was nothing to be gained in the end.

 [Codons from dcode.fr]: https://www.dcode.fr/codons-genetic-code

-After some web searching an [article] was found that described what a very simple encryption scheme involving DNA sequences.
+After some web searching an [article]() was found that described what a very simple encryption scheme involving DNA sequences.

 [article]: https://www.geeksforgeeks.org/dna-cryptography/

 It basicly works like OTP with extra steps to involve DNA-Sequences: